Nunie123/data_engineering_book/ch_1_data_engineering_responsibilities.md

 #### Load
 The last piece of the puzzle is bringing your data into your Warehouse.
 If you've got your transformation right, this should be a piece of cake.
 The trick here is to handle the merging of new data with existing data.
 Think about whether you are replacing the existing data, appending to the existing data, or applying business logic to decide which records to keep and which to discard.

-This step will be a little more complicated if you are doing an Extract, Load, Transorm (ELT) pipeline.
+This step will be a little more complicated if you are doing an Extract, Load, Transform (ELT) pipeline.
 Because the data hasn't been transformed yet you'll have to verify that the source data will fit into your Warehouse.
 This can be problematic when the data is in a format not supported by your Data Warehouse solution (e.g. your Data Warehouse might not easily support nested JSON files).
 In this case, even if your general process is ELT, you may need to perform some minor transformations to the data to ensure it loads into your Data Warehouse solution.

 #### ETL vs ELT
 Why would you choose ELT over ETL, or vice-versa?
 They are both good options, so making the decision of which to choose comes down to your specific use-case and personal preference.
-ETL is nice because you don't have to worry about the source file being compatibale with your Data Warehouse solution.
+ETL is nice because you don't have to worry about the source file being compatible with your Data Warehouse solution.
 The transformations are done right away, often by a tool like Spark or Pandas, and the data is in it's final form when you start uploading it to your warehouse.

 However, an ELT is nice because you can rely on the Warehouse system to process your transformations for you, instead of worrying about adding additional infrastructure (like spinning up a Spark cluster) to handle the transformations.